 By midday, the sun would return to be referred to as Ra.
 Because the strongest sun is related to Ra, he is normally referred to as the only sun god.
 As soon as one could see a setting sun, Egyptians began to refer to it as Atum.

-In the human form of this setting sun, Atum is depicted as an old man who has completed his life cycle and was ready to disappear and to be generated for a new day.
-The etymology behind his name still holds, since Atum represents the completion of another day, passing on into a new day.
+In the human form of this setting sun, Atum is depicted as an old man who has completed his life cycle and is ready to disappear and be generated for a new day.
+The etymology behind his name still holds since Atum represents the completion of another day, passing on into a new day.
 Yet, his power might be a bit less overarching in this interpretation.

 Atum has been depicted differently in ancient Egypt.
-There seems to be some form of continuity in his depictions, although some sources also have identified Atum in some depictions that are quite distant from the norm.
-What is for sure, is that a separation can be made in his human form and his non-human form.
+There seems to be some form of continuity in his depictions, although some sources also have identified depictions that are quite distant from the norm.
+What is for sure, is that a separation can be made between his human and his non-human form.

 Representations of Atum are surprisingly rare.
 The largest of the rare statues of Atum is a group depicting Horemheb of the 18th Dynasty kneeling in front of Atum.
 But, some of the Pharaohs’ depictions as “Lord of the Two Lands” may have also been viewed as incarnations of Atum.